tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 end
 ```

 I also leverage Phoenix's [scope](https://hexdocs.pm/phoenix/routing.html#scoped-routes) block to group all routes to be nested under `/jira` and expect all modules to be namespaced with `MyAppWeb.Jira`.
-This helps organize the code.

 ### Testing the Plug